False Claims Act Defense Attorneys – Qui Tam Lawsuit Defense

-Trusted False Claims Act & Qui Tam Defense Attorneys Serving Healthcare Professionals Nationwide
+Trusted False Claims Act Defense Lawyers Serving Healthcare Professionals Nationwide

 Oberheiden P.C. has significant prosecution and defense experience with False Claims Act / whistleblower cases.
 Our team of former Department of Justice prosecutors and experienced lawyers has represented clients across the United States in Healthcare Laws, Tax Whistleblower, and Environmental Cases.